JUMP TO SECTION

 Who can participate in the LGCC?

-Any Connecticut student in grades 3–12 who lives or attends school within the state can submit a project
+Any Connecticut student in grades 3–12 who lives or attends school within the state can submit a project.

-Can students from charter schools, private schools, or homeschool settings enter the LGCC?
+Can students from charter schools, private schools, or homeschool settings enter the LGCC?Absolutely!
+All Connecticut students in grades 3-12 are welcome.

 Can teams enter, or is it only for individuals?

 Both!
-You can work alone or with a team of up to five members, so long as you are all within the same grade band.
+You can work individually or with a team of up to five members, so long as you are all within the same grade band.
 Those grade bands are (1) grades 3 through 5, (2) grades 6 through 8, and (3) grades 9 through 12.

 Can students submit more than one project?